Click here for the Foreword

 Helpline Tel: 020 3670 1818.
 Open Sunday 6pm-8.30pm (Male helpline operators); Monday 3.00pm -5.30pm; Tuesday 11.00am -1.30pm; Thursday 11.00am- 1.30pm.
 Email: firstname.lastname@example.org www.shemakolihelpline.org

-Co-ordinator Lizzie Futter has been helping patients and their families, and advising those wishing to donate stem cells for nearly 20 years.
+Co-ordinator Lizzie Rosenfelder has been helping patients and their families, and advising those wishing to donate stem cells for over 20 years.
 Contact her on Tel: 07905 103333 or via www.sueharristrust.org

-SUPPORT GROUP FOR PARENTS OF JEWISH GAYS AND LESBIANS
+PARENTS OF JEWISH GAYS AND LESBIANS (Support Group)

 Call for advice or to attend one of the group’s meetings, where parents can discuss their experiences and concerns.